jhipster/generator-jhipster/NG2-GUIDE.md

 Open a new terminal on this folder and run `./mvnw` or `./gradlew` based on the build tool you choose.
 Leave this window open.

-Now open another terminal on this folder and run `gulp` this will start a development server with live reload and live compile of Typescript.
+Now open another terminal on this folder and run `npm run webpack:dev` this will start a development server with live reload and live compile of Typescript.

 Now open [http://localhost:9000/](http://localhost:9000/)